8/26/15 Update: Menu updated.

 Toy Story Pizza Planet is located on the Streets of America across from the Muppet Store and Muppet Vision 3D.
 You’ll see it as you pass Star Tours and Tatooine Traders on the left.

 Dining Plan: One quick service credit and a couple items count as snacks.

-- Upstairs seating is usually plentiful and outdoor tables are also available.
+- Upstairs, air-conditioned seating is usually plentiful and outdoor tables are also available.

 - Lines usually move quickly.

 - Order without the Side Caesar to save $2 or you can substitute the Salad for Bagged Chips.

 - The arcade downstairs can be fun for kids if you’re prepared to shell out extra cash.